 Mavenclad® is an approved oral medication indicated for relapsing forms of multiple sclerosis (MS).
 It includes the treatment of relapsing-remitting and active secondary progressive disease in adults.
-It comes in tablet form in a strength of 10 mg and is taken by mouth.1,2,3
+It comes in tablet form and is taken by mouth.1-3 Mavenclad is generally recommended for adults who have had an inadequate response to, or cannot tolerate, alternate drugs indicated for the treatment of MS. This is because of Mavenclad’s safety profile which can reduce the body’s immune defense system and increase risk of infections and malignancies.1-3

 Manufactured by EMD Serono, the biopharmaceutical business of Merck KGaA, Mavenclad is a short-course treatment that requires a maximum of 20 days of oral therapy to deliver two years of clinical benefit to a patient.
 The FDA has approved Mavenclad which has been available in 50 countries, including the European Union (EU) since August 2017.1,2